Stardown-app/Stardown/docs/permissions.md

 ### `notifications` ("Display notifications")

-Notifications are needed to show you important error messages.
+Notifications are needed to show important error messages.
+We expect many users to prefer using Stardown's keyboard shortcuts, so showing error messages in the popup is often not an option.

 ### `activeTab`